open-ephys-GUI-binaries/open-ephys/README.md

 Compiled binaries for the [Open Ephys GUI](https://github.com/open-ephys/plugin-GUI)

 This repository contains a special version of the Open Ephys GUI for use with Neuropixels probes.
-The host application is up-to-date with the [development](https://github.com/open-ephys/plugin-GUI/tree/development) branch of the standard Open Ephys GUI, save for a few small changes.
+The host application is up-to-date with the [neuropixels](https://github.com/open-ephys/plugin-GUI/tree/neuropixels) branch of the Open Ephys GUI.
 Eventually, the Neuropixels plugins will become part of the main Open Ephys distribution.

 ## Installation